1000 East University Avenue

 For more information regarding graduate admissions please go to: Graduate Admissions Website

 Graduate Assistantships can carry a full tuition and fee waiver, monthly living stipend, and health insurance.
-The academic year stipend for a Master's student is $11,349.
+There are full assistantship positions and part-time assistantship positions.

 Graduate assistants are assigned various duties such as class preparation, grading, research for faculty members, and office duties.
 Students are expected to work 18 hours per week.
 Given the limited number of graduate assistantships, and the strong interest in our graduate program, half-time assistantships are often awarded.

 The Energy Graduate Assistantship Program within Global and Area Studies provides an opportunity for one new incoming graduate student at the MA level to apply for a special graduate assistantship focused on energy.
 The successful applicant must demonstrate a course of study and research in International Studies that will focus on energy and climate security, the international and domestic drivers of energy and climate policy, and/or the politics and social impacts surrounding the use of coal-fired power.
 The energy graduate assistantship is an opportunity for the student to work directly with Dr. Jean Garrison whose research intersects with these topics and to participate in various symposia on these energy themes sponsored by the Center for Global Studies and School of Energy Resources.
 The student selected for the graduate assistantship will support the energy-focused curriculum and teach in classes such as Energy Security (to be taught in Fall 2016) as well as short courses proposed in a workshop model supporting visiting experts and involving faculty and students around these themes.
 The Energy Graduate Assistantship provides a stipend of $15,948 for master’s students.
 Tuition, mandatory fees and health insurance will also be provided.